 The weather is having its usual ups and downs, as is typical in March.
 Still, there will be days when the sun is out, and the temperature makes it warm enough to get outside in nature.
 While the State Parks are closed sadly, the local parks in Marshall still offer green spaces and spots to sit outside and have a picnic or just get some fresh air.

 Taking a walk or a bike ride will both refresh your senses and give you and the family some much-needed exercise.
 Remember when we were kids in school and had to do our exercises, jumping jacks, toe touches, and push-ups?
-Why not do those in the backyard or, if you can, in a local green space?
+Why not do those in the backyard or, if you can, in local green space?
 Drop a yoga mat down in the fresh air and do some stretches and sun salutations.

-Taking a walk in nature is peaceful and will invigorate your senses and raise your spirit.
+Taking a walk outside, in nature is peaceful and will invigorate your senses and raise your spirit.
 Illinois is a beautiful state.
 If nothing else, pile the kids and the dogs in the car and take a drive around Marshall and beyond.
 If you take Fido with you, be considerate and put him on a leash if you plan to walk with him.
 Remember to wear comfy shoes and take water with you.
 Hydrating is very important for kids, dogs, grandparents, and mom and dad too.
 Keeping our senior citizens healthy, safe, rested, and in good spirits is imperative, especially while we go through this tough time in our history.

 If you go for a walk in the woods near your home or at a park, be careful to use insect repellent.
 While it’s not summer yet, there are still ticks that live in tall grass, so check your clothes to be sure none have attached themselves to you or the pups.

 Local parks are still open, and making a picnic or bringing coloring books and schoolbooks outside can give a little relief from the stress of being sequestered inside our homes.
 Just remember the 6-foot distance rule.

 10889 E Clarksville Rd